cea-hpc/modules/INSTALL.rst

                       specific version.
-When this option is disabled the name of the module passed for evaluation should be fully qualified elsewhere an error is returned. (default=yes) --enable-color        Control if output should be colored by default or not.
+When this option is disabled the name of the module passed for evaluation should be fully qualified elsewhere an error is returned. (default=yes) --enable-extended-default
+                      Allow to specify module versions by their starting part, i.e. substring separated from the rest of the version string by a ``.`` or ``-`` character. (default=no) --enable-color        Control if output should be colored by default or not.
                       A value of ``yes`` equals to the ``auto`` color mode.
                       ``no`` equals to the ``never`` color mode. (default=no)